 Japan, while reiterating their willingness to contribute to progressing S-23 matters, referred to the IHO Convention where it is said that the IHO is a technical and consultative organisation, whose objective is to make navigation safer via standards.
-Korea (Rep. of) emphasized the need to make substantial progress at this meeting and referred to IHO Resolution A4.2 (now re-numbered 1/1972), paragraph 6, as a possible solution to progress some issues.
-Indonesia mentioned that they were currently in the process of preparing a document on "Indonesian Limits of the Seas".
+Japan further emphasized that members of this WG need to respect related facts and figures in their discussions, and consult, as necessary, widely-used nautical charts that are published by important maritime countries.

+Australia emphasized that the publication of the 4th edition of the S-23 was an urgent and significant issue for the IHO, and IHO Resolution A4.2(now re-numbered 1/1972), paragraph 6 could be a possible technical solution for some concerning issues.